In response to COVID-19, the Glasscock School has moved the majority of our upcoming offerings online. Learn more

 Degree(s): Bachelor's degree in criminal justice and master's degree in social work

-Melissa Simon, MSW, CFRE is the director of development at Boys and Girls Country of Houston, Inc. Ms. Simon has 27 years of experience in the social service sector,16 of which she has spent in resource development for nonprofits.
+Melissa Simon, MSW, CFRE is the senior director of development at Casa de Esperanza de los Ninos.
+Ms. Simon has 27 years of experience in the social service sector, 16 of which she has spent in resource development for nonprofits.
 She holds a master of social work degree from the University of Houston and a bachelor of science degree from Sam Houston State University.
-Before receiving her MSW and transitioning into nonprofit management and development, Melissa was a Licensed Chemical Dependency Counselor, working with at risk youth in alternative schools, probation departments, and locked facilities.
-Since that time, she has focused on fundraising and capacity building for nonprofit organizations, always in the social service sector.
-Melissa began her fundraising career as a contract proposal writer, and was the grant coordinator for a large nonprofit with 14 programs.
-She has participated in many federal review panels scoring proposals for government funding.
-Melissa considers herself to be a generalist, but continues to be involved in the proposal writing process in addition to her other responsibilities as a DOD.
-In addition to teaching the Proposal Writing I and Volunteer Management classes at the Glasscock School of Continuing Education at Rice University, Melissa is the President Elect of the Association of Fundraising Professionals, Greater Houston Chapter.
+Before receiving her MSW and transitioning into nonprofit management and development, Ms. Simon was a Licensed Chemical Dependency Counselor, working with at-risk youth in alternative schools, probation departments, and locked facilities.
+Since that time, she has focused on fundraising, capacity building, and leadership development for nonprofit organizations, always in the social service sector.
+In addition to teaching the Proposal Writing I and Volunteer Management classes at the Glasscock School of Continuing Education at Rice University, Ms. Simon is the current President of the Association of Fundraising Professionals, Greater Houston Chapter and serves as a mentor to other fundraising professionals.

 Muffin Clark has more than 30 years of experience with nonprofit organizations serving children and has served as a board member, volunteer, consultant and executive director.
 She is the 2009 recipient of the Heart of Hope award for outstanding community service and activism on behalf of children.
 During her tenure as the director of patient relations and volunteer services for Texas Children's Hospital, Ms. Clark was recognized with the prestigious Joan Waite Hanlon award as the Outstanding Volunteer Administrator in the city of Houston.
 From 2000-2002, she served in a consulting position as the interim executive director for Bo's Place and returned to Bo's Place in 2004 as executive director for three years.
 She serves or has served as a member of the board of directors of more than 35 different organizations in Houston, the state of Texas and nationally.
 Now retired, Ms. Clark remains active in the community serving as a member of the boards of directors of several organizations.
 She is an instructor for the Leadership Institute for Nonprofit Executives Certificate and continues to consult with nonprofit organizations needing assistance.